Vehicle registration plates of Ukraine: Diplomatic plates

-Current diplomatic plates is black-on-white, all combinations starts with "D"-prefix followed by six digits.
-Three-digit group following "D"-prefix is the code that indicates: in interval 001-199 - embassies by countries, 200-299 - international organizations, 300-399 - consular authority by countries.
+In April 2026 the colour scheme of diplomatic plates was changed to white on olive green with a blue band containing the Ukrainian flag above the letters UA at left.
+Additionally the code DP was changed to CD.
+Before the above date diplomatic plates was black-on-white, all combinations started with "D"-prefix followed by six digits.
+Three-digit group following "CD", "CC", "CDP" or "S"-prefix is the code that indicates: in interval 001-199 - embassies by countries, 200-299 - international organizations, 300-399 - consular authority by countries.
 Last three digits is the serial number.
 Unofficially issues two-line optimize shaped diplomatic license plates.

 Former diplomatic plates is still valid.
 White-on-red plates consists|smaller font three-digit code (001-100), prefix (CDP for ambassadors, DP for embassy personnel, CC for consular corps, S for staff) and four or five serial digits.
 Earliest white-on-red diplomatic plates (1995) scheme included the same letter prefixes and four-six digits (depending from number|letters), where the first three was a country code.

 There were the same scheme black-on-yellow plates for non-diplomatic purposes (F or IT prefix for foreign companies).
 Earliest black-on-yellow (1995) scheme included prefix followed by six digits (F for foreign companies, C for foreigners, B for permanent export).
 In F-plates first three digits was a country code, in B and C-plates - a region code (from 649 to 673).

 After 2004 non-diplomatic plates isn't necessary, but still valid.